oehqoehfo/hoseop-travel-app/Readme.md

 ### Frontend JavaScript
 `/src`
 #### App.tsx
-Main Reactjs File made with TypeScript.
-Calls main component declared inside index.tsx and renders it.

-#### index.tsx
 A ReactJS file that contains main component.
 When user visits the page, user will see this component.

+#### index.tsx
+Main Reactjs File made with TypeScript.
+Calls main component declared inside App.tsx and renders it.

 #### Result.tsx
 A ReactJS file that will be rendered when user performs search action.
 In this file users will se data returned from API server.